 - Manuscripts must be original, have not been published previously in any scientific journal, that manuscripts are not being submitted for publication elsewhere, and will not be submitted to any media during the review process, unless the authors have officially withdrawn the manuscripts from Tropical Animal Science Journal.
-Tropical Animal Science Journal uses a similarity check program to prevent any suspected plagiarism in the manuscripts. - 2.
-Each author with an initial (e.g. KGW for Komang Gede Wiryawan) should indicate his/her specific contribution to the manuscript.
+Tropical Animal Science Journal uses a similarity check program to prevent any suspected plagiarism in the manuscripts. - Each author with an initial (e.g. KGW for Komang Gede Wiryawan) should indicate his/her specific contribution to the manuscript.
 There are several categories, i.e concept and design of the study, acquisition of data, analysis of data, interpretation of data, drafting the manuscript, critical review/revision, and others.
 The statement must be declared in the author statement form (Form A). - 3.
 Tropical Animal Science Journal accepts equal contribution for the first author.
 TASJ also allows multiple corresponding authorship for one article.
 Only one author should correspond with the editorial office for one article. - 4.
 Form A is an author statement form containing several conditions that the authors must comply with, who will submit their manuscript to TASJ.
-Those conditions are Author Responsibility, Publication Fee, Author Contributions, Disclosure of Conflicts of Interest, Institutional Animal Care and Use Committee (IACUC) Approval, and Copyright Transfer Agreement. - Manuscripts submitted are research topics that have no conflict with bioethical research. - 6.
+Those conditions are Author Responsibility, Publication Fee, Author Contributions, Disclosure of Conflicts of Interest, Human and Animal Ethics Issues, and Copyright Transfer Agreement. - Manuscripts submitted are research topics that have no conflict with bioethical research. - 6.
 Manuscripts encompass a broad range of research topics in tropical animal sciences: breeding and genetics, reproduction and physiology, nutrition, feed sciences, agrostology, animal products, biotechnology, behaviour, welfare, health and veterinary, livestock farming system, integrated farming system, socio-economic, and policy. - 7.
-Starting from the year 2020, the journal is published FOUR times a year, i.e. March, June, September, and December. - 8.
-The manuscripts, Form A, and IACUC approval letter should be submitted electronically through an online system: https://journal.ipb.ac.id/index.php/tasj
+Starting in 2025, TASJ will be published SIX TIMES a year: in January, March, May, July, September, and November. - 8.
+The manuscripts, Form A, and ethical approval letter should be submitted electronically through an online system: https://journal.ipb.ac.id/index.php/tasj